weidengeist/Willowbot/README.md

   }
 }
 ```
 It is important to set `triggerType` `raid` in this definition.
-Otherwise, Willowbot would print the answer string to the chat as soon as someone’s complete message reads »raids«.
+Otherwise, Willowbot would print the answer string to the chat as soon as someone’s complete message reads »myRaid«.

 As it has been mentioned above, it is not necessary to provide a special pattern for this kind of message handlers.
-However, you *have* to provide a unique identifier for the handler.
-Non-unique identifiers will overwrite other already defined commands with the same identifier/pattern.
+However, you *have* to provide a unique identifier (in this case: `myRaid`) for the handler.
+Non-unique, i. e. multiply used identifiers, will overwrite other already defined commands with the same identifier/pattern so that only the one defined last will exist and be able to be processed.

 You can see two more placeholder variables in the answer: `raidersChannel` and `raidersCount`.
-As soon as an incoming raid is detected, the placeholders will be replaced with the channel that sends you its viewers and the number of viewers, respectively.
+As soon as an incoming raid is detected, those placeholders will be replaced with the channel that sends you its viewers and the number of viewers, respectively.

 Commands with the `raid` type also support a `minRaidersCount` key.
 If this key is set, the according reaction will only be triggered if the raid consists of at least the specified quantity of people.